 Scott Ludwig is a visual artist and educator with decades of university-level experience teaching across of diverse spectrum of media in the visual arts.
 With an MFA in Printmaking from Ohio University, and a Bachelor of Arts in Studio Art from the University of Wisconsin-Parkside, print media forms the core of his creative practice and research.

-Ludwig’s experience and technical interests are wide-ranging.
-As a printmaker, he embraces a contemporary interpretation of the form and process.
-Extending beyond works on paper and into hybrid investigations, he explores the convergence of digital media, photography, installation, sculpture, drawing, papermaking, and various other, non-traditional mediums.
+Ludwig’s knowledge and technical interests are wide-ranging.
+As a contemporary artist and specialist in safer, low-impact, print media, he embraces a twenty-first century interpretation of both process and form.
+Extending beyond works on paper and into hybrid investigations, he explores the convergence of digital media, photography, papermaking, drawing, sculpture, installation, books, letterpress, and various other, alternative mediums.

 Over the years, Ludwig has been awarded numerous grants, fellowships, and artist residencies, including a 1999 Fulbright-Hays Scholarship in Turkey.
 During the past decade, several awards funded creative research and travel to China, Japan, the Netherlands, Korea, Mexico, Cuba, Costa Rica, Scotland, Turkey, Canada, New Mexico, California, Death Valley National Park, and the Barrier Islands of Southern Louisiana.